joeypfoster/WK2022Challenge/README.md

-# WK2022Challange
+# WK2022Challenge
-Challange WK 2022
+Challenge WK 2022

 WkAppAndroid is DIR for the android version of the app